-When configuring the Ethernet ports on the OAW-AP70, note the following requirements:
+When configuring the Ethernet ports on APs with multiple ethernet ports, note the following requirements:

 - If configured as a mesh portal, connect enet0 to the switch to obtain an IP address.
 The wired AP profile controls enet1.
 Only enet1 supports secure jack operation. - If configured as a mesh point, the same wired AP profile will control both enet0 and enet1.